brandon-powers/ddg/README.md

       # Retrieves a mapping from table to a
       # set of its foreign key constraints.
       #
-      # This query is supported by any relational
-      # database that supports the information
-      # schema (ANSI-standard).
-      #
       # Example:
       #   {
       #     user_reports: [